dspkgp/titanic_problem/README.md

 Modelfine-tuning

-# The main libraries involved in this tutorial are:
+The main libraries involved are:

 Pandas for data manipulation
 Matplotlib for data visualization